Organ Transplant Surgery

 Why choose UMass Memorial for organ transplantation

 Deciding where to have your organ transplant surgery is a major decision, and you want to feel confident that you’re making the right choice.
-Here are some of the top reasons why so many patients trust UMass Memorial as their first choice for a second chance:
+Here are some of the top reasons why so many patients trust UMass Memorial Health’s Transplant Program.

-- Our patients do exceedingly well: You’re in good hands at UMass Memorial, and we have a track record of excellent patient outcomes to prove it
+- Our patients do exceedingly well: We have a track record of excellent surgical outcomes.
+Review our outcomes at Scientific Registry of Transplant Recipients (SRTR).

 - A truly personalized approach to care: Each patient is unique, and we tailor our care to address your individual health issues and concerns.